grumdrig/shaderjoy/README.md

 =========

 A clone of a subset of the functionality of [Shadertoy](http://shadertoy.com) meant to be run locally.
-This page immediately reloads whatever shader script changes; editing on Shaderjoy first allows use of a local editor of choice, plus the benefit of version control and so on, if desired.
-Don't touch that reload button - edit the shader, and it will be displayed, is what I'm telling you.
+This page immediately live-reloads whatever shader script changes; editing on Shaderjoy first allows use of a local editor of choice, plus the benefit of version control and so on, if desired.

 Hence, the server is spammed with reloads, this being the reason that this is intended to be served locally (that is, served on localhost) e.g. with